pivot-access-ltd/bma-offline-docs/src/about-maas-5064.md

 MAAS can manage a large number of physical machines by merging them into user-defined resource pools.
 MAAS automatically provisions participating machines and makes them available for use.
 You can return unused machines to the assigned pool at any time.

 [tabs]
-[tab version="v3.2 Snap,v3.1 Snap,v3.0 Snap"]
+[tab version="v3.2 Snap,v3.2 Packages,v3.1 Snap,v3.1 Packages,v3.0 Snap,v3.0 Packages"]
 MAAS also discovers all of the USB and PCI devices attached to your physical or virtual machines, and allows you to delete them from the machine's visible configuration, prior to deployment, if you so desire.
 [/tab]
-[tab version="v2.9 Snap"]
+[tab version="v2.9 Snap,v2.9 Packages"]
 [note]
 MAAS 2.9 does not discover USB and PCI devices.
-For this discovery capability, you must upgrade to MAAS version 3.0 or greater.
+This feature is available from MAAS version 3.0.
 [/note]
 [/tab]
-[tab version="v3.2 Packages,v3.1 Packages,v3.0 Packages"]
-MAAS also discovers all of the USB and PCI devices attached to your physical or virtual machines, and allows you to delete them from the machine's visible configuration, prior to deployment, if you so desire.
-[/tab]
-[tab version="v2.9 Packages"]
-[note]
-MAAS 2.9 does not discover USB and PCI devices.
-For this discovery capability, you must upgrade to MAAS version 3.0 or greater.
-[/note]
-[/tab]
 [/tabs]

 [tabs]
-[tab version="v3.2 Snap,v3.1 Snap,v3.0 Snap,v2.9 Snap,v3.2 Packages,v3.1 Packages,v3.0 Packages,v2.9 Packages" view="UI"]
+[tab version="v3.2 Snap,v3.2 Packages,v3.1 Snap,v3.1 Packages,v3.0 Snap,v3.0 Packages,v2.9 Snap,v2.9 Packages" view="UI"]
 MAAS integrates all the tools you need into a smooth system-management experience.
 It includes the following thirteen features:

 1. web UI (optimised for mobile devices)